How to Tutor Online: Get started quickly!

 Are you thinking about online tutoring?
 Maybe you’re a teacher looking for additional income, a stay-at-home parent wanting a flexible way to make money, or a college student.
 I know what you’re asking: How do I tutor online?
 To learn how to tutor online, read on!

 Option 1: How to Tutor Online for an Organization as an Independent Contractor

 There are many organizations that pay $11-16 / hour to tutor as an independent contractor.
-Some companies will have you work a set schedule like Qkids (teach English to children in China via video, audio, and Qkids software) and Yup (tutor math, physics, or chemistry via text).
+Some companies will have you work a set schedule like Qkids (teach English to children in China via video, audio, and Qkids software) and Yup (tutor math via text and a whiteboard).

-Other companies allow the most flexibility by allowing you to work whenever you want, like Chegg (tutor any subject via text and whiteboard).
+Other companies allow the most flexibility by allowing you to work whenever you want, like Chegg (tutor any subject via text and whiteboard with optional audio & video).
 The caveat with Chegg is that you only get paid for when you’re actually working with a student, and it can take a while to actually be working with a student.

 There are a lot more companies out there just like the ones I listed above.
 Any of these companies can get you tutoring online within a couple weeks, sometimes sooner.
 If those sound appealing, check them out!